 “The inability under which he labors is not an inability to exercise volition, but an inability to be willing to exercise holy volitions.”

 Essentially, reformed theology teaches that human beings do not have the capacity to desire God, to obey Him or answer when He calls.
 I have wrestled with this pretty much all of my Christian life for several reasons.
 Three of which I now share here.

 #1 The Bible is full of people who willingly respond to God

-If we have absolutely no ability to do this, then how do we explain Gen 4:26 “At that time people (plural) began to call upon the name of the Lord.”
+If we have absolutely no ability to respond to God, how do we explain Gen 4:26 “At that time people (plural) began to call upon the name of the Lord.”
 How is that possible?
 Were all these people not affected by Adam’s sin?
 How could they begin to call on God if they were totally depraved?
 Were they regenerated before Christ even came to die for our sins?

 Or how do we explain the Ninevites?
-An entire city, estimated to be 120,000 non-Jewish, idol worshipping pagans who responded to God’s call to repent.
+An entire city of non-Jewish, idol worshiping pagans responded to God’s call to repent.
 They repented of their sins, urgently called out to God, and gave up their evil ways.
 Read the story in Jonah 3.
 We’re they born-again too?

 Consider Job, whom God declared this of: “Have you considered my servant Job?
 There is no one on earth like him; he is blameless and upright, a man who fears God and shuns evil?”
-How is that even possible, if man has no ability to even desire God?
+How is that possible, if he had no ability to even desire God?
 Job seemed to be doing a pretty good job if he impressed even God himself!

 #2 The World is full of people who believe in a god